glitchingdot/Recolorer/README.md

 * Compile using `dotnet build`

 ## Other
-If you run into issues, DM me on Discord: `@jackdotpng`
+If you run into issues, please either submit an issue report in this repo, or DM me on Discord: `@jackdotpng`